-At the point that you have effectively questioned the organizations and projects that interest you, you are only left with the personal decision of weighing time, costs, and project details to decide which one fits your volunteering goals.
-My 11-year old niece and I volunteered during our seven month trip to Southeast Asia and my volunteer goals then were quite different than when I travel solo, and so my various projects over the years have reflected my differing circumstances … as will yours!
+When you’ve effectively questioned the organizations and projects that interest you, you’re only left with the personal decision of weighing time, costs, and project details to decide which one fits your volunteering goals.
+My 11-year-old niece and I volunteered during our seven-month trip to Southeast Asia, and my volunteer goals then were quite different than when I travel solo.
+My various projects over the years have reflected my differing circumstances…as will yours!

 Step Five: Take a Deep Breath

-The single decision to weave international service into my round the world travels changed the direction of my life.
-I left the United States back in 2008 confused about the direction I should take—I left behind my previous dreams as an actor living in Los Angeles and hoped that travel and volunteering would help me re-focus.
-It has done that and more; the regular integration of service in my life gave me a new lens through which to experience the world and an ability to experience communities and cultures in a way that simply traveling through a country does not allow.
+The single decision to weave international service into my round-the-world travels changed the direction of my life.
+I left the U.S. back in 2008 confused about the direction I should take.
+I left behind my previous dreams as an actor living in Los Angeles and hoped that travel and volunteering would help me re-focus.
+It has done that and more; the regular integration of service in my life gave me a new lens through which to experience the world and an ability to experience communities and cultures in a way that simply traveling through a country does not.

 Once you’ve picked your volunteer experience, take a deep breath before you tackle the planning phase and those practicalities.
 I have travel resources and volunteer resources when you’re ready for that, but pause first.
-It’s easy to get bogged down in the details, but the larger picture is very rewarding when you are able to sit down on the airplane—your bags are packed, vaccinations done, details planned—and simply anticipate the new experiences and new perspectives you are about to face.
+It’s easy to get bogged down in the details, but the larger picture is very rewarding when you’re able to sit down in the airplane—your bags packed, vaccinations done, details planned—and simply anticipate the new experiences and perspectives you’re about to face.

-Shannon O’Donnell has actively traveled around the world since 2008; she travels slowly and volunteers in small communities along the way.
+Shannon O’Donnell has been traveling the world since 2008; she travels slowly and volunteers in small communities along the way.
 She recently published The Volunteer Traveler’s Handbook, and her travel stories and photography are recorded on her travel blog, A Little Adrift.